Egregore: As spiritual elite

 The Traditionalist School philosopher Julius Evola, in his Revolt Against the Modern World, referred to an elite of spiritually aware people, who keep Tradition alive, as "those who are awake, whom in Greek are called the εγρῄγοροι", apparently alluding to the Watchers, and the most literal sense of their name, which is "wakeful" or "awake".

 As group mind

-In esotericism, "egregore" has been used to denote a "group mind" or "collective consciousness" of a religious community.
-René Guénon said, "the collective, in its psychic as well as its corporeal aspects, is nothing but a simple extension of the individual, and thus has absolutely nothing transcendent with respect to it, as opposed to spiritual influences, which are of a wholly different order".
+In esotericism, the term "egregore" has been used to denote a "group mind" or "collective consciousness" of a religious community.
+As René Guénon said, "the collective, in its psychic as well as its corporeal aspects, is nothing but a simple extension of the individual, and thus has absolutely nothing transcendent with respect to it, as opposed to spiritual influences, which are of a wholly different order".
 This usage was followed by Gnosis magazine and by Olavo de Carvalho, and, according to Guénon, began with Éliphas Lévi.
+See the section on the history of this usage.